isabella232/debugger.zh-Hans/help/debugger2/network.md

 title: 网络信息
 uuid: 839686c9-6e4f-4661-acf6-150ea24dc47f
 exl-id: ed0579ef-ec26-43df-9453-a395c105038a
-translation-type: ht
 source-git-commit: 8672a623442e5a0daa10597a4a93631131221fec
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '236'
+source-wordcount: '241'
-ht-degree: 100%
+ht-degree: 91%

 ---